CARRIER AIDED PROTECTION 101: A COMPREHENSIVE GUIDE

 But in the case of the transfer trip schemes, the relay won’t operate instantaneously for end-zone faults when there is a failure of the carrier signal.

 The major advantage of a permissive transfer trip scheme is the high speed.
 In blocking schemes, there are intentional time delays for ensuring the receiving of the carrier signal.
 In transfer schemes, such intentional time delays are not present.
-The carrier acceleration scheme is more economical than the carrier intertripping and carrier blocking schemes.
+The carrier acceleration scheme hence is much economical compared to the carrier intertripping and carrier blocking schemes.

 Even during internal faults, sufficient fault current may not flow through a low fault current end terminal for the operation of the protective relay.
 However, the breaker at this low end has to be opened because even this low fault current can potentially maintain the fault.

 To maintain stability and achieve high-speed auto-reclosing, the breakers at both ends of the line therefore must trip simultaneously.
 In permissive under-reach and acceleration schemes, the zone 1 relay at the high-fault current terminal does not see endzone faults.
 The relay at the other end terminal does not operate for the low fault and hence the carrier signal is not transmitted from the weak end.
-Therefore, these schemes are not suitable for the protection of such lines.
+Therefore, these protection schemes are not suitable for use in such lines.

 Attributes of an ideal carrier channel

 • The delay involved in the communication should be small.
-At 50 Hz, the delay should be much less than 20 milliseconds.
+At the frequency of 50 Hz, the delay should be much less than 20 milliseconds.

 • High bandwidth is not required as only small information is to be transmitted